 It’s important to be mindful of broad keywords because search intent can vary depending on the topic.
 Google will analyse the searchers behaviour and determine whether the search intent is informational or transactional, broad keywords can sit under both.

 Now that you have a better understanding about the types of search and how that impacts your keywords.
-Let’s take a look at the process of choosing accurate keywords.
+Let’s take a look at the process of choosing accurate keywords for your SEO strategy.

 Before you do anything else you need to be clear about what exactly your website offers.
 Do you offer products and services?
 Or are you trying to educate people with informational content?